 It’s no secret that technology is a huge part of any classroom these days.
 Computers, laptop carts, smart boards, tablets… our kids have access to so much information at the tips of their fingers.

-But in my experience, some of our students can work an iPad better than I can… to play games or watch YouTube… not to follow instruction, enter passwords, or do anything past that.
+But in my experience, some of our students can work an iPad better than I can… to play games or watch YouTube… not to follow instruction, enter passwords, or do anything past that… especially now that iPads have apps that will read to you!
+(Find that list here.)

 As a teacher, it is important that we are teaching our students these important technology skills.